UN-OCHA/hpc-actions/README.md

   * Push this branch to GitHub.
   * Open a pull request that merges `release/<version>` into the staging branch (either `env/stage` or `env/staging` as neccesary).
+  * Restart the workflow if neccesary, this will:
+    * Build the image with the new tag, and push it to DockerHub
+    * Run the CI / Unit Tests
+    * Post a comment on the pull request when the workflow has finished successfully
+  * Deploy the image to stage using the appropriate method
+  * Test the deployment,
-  * Once checks pass, merge the pull request, this will automatically:
+    once everything has been confirmed as working as expected, merge the pull request, this will automatically:
     * Create the tag / release on GitHub
-    * Trigger a build of the docker image in GitHub Actions
     * Open a "mergeback" Pull Request, to merge the changes back into `develop`.
-  * After docker image build is complete, deploy to the environment using the appropriate method.
+      * Please approve and merge this pull request ASAP

 * **Production Environment:**